 The easiest and cheapest way to get long-term disability insurance is through an employer.
 It will provide you with a certain percentage of your income for a number of years or until retirement.
 You can also get a self-purchased plan, but these can run from 2%-3% of your income, so the employer-subsidized plan is an excellent choice if you have the option.

 There are some common misconceptions about wills.
 So, let’s break a few down.

 First, if you have children under 18, you need a will.
 If you don’t have one and something happens to you and your spouse, a local family court judge will decide where your child ends up.
 It may not matter who they know best or who can keep them near their home.
 Financial stability and blood relation is often the deciding factor.

 Second, complex wills with trusts can be expensive.
 Sometimes $1,000 to $3,000 when set up by a lawyer.
-But there are ways to get the type of will most families need for free.
+But there are ways to get the type of will most families need for a very reasonable cost, if not for free.

-Tomorrow.me lets you create a legally binding will online for free.
-It was designed by over 60 lawyers across the U.S., and their system is fast and easy to use.
-Just print it out, bring it to your local library, post office, or UPS store and get it notarized.
+If you’re looking for a quality, free option, check out Tomorrow.me, which lets you create a legally binding will quickly and easily.
+When you’re finished, just print it out, bring it to your local library, post office, or UPS store and get it notarized.
 Easy as pie.

 #5.
 Updated Beneficiaries